Terms and Conditions for study at City, University of London

 7.16 You must notify City’s Visa Compliance Team at email@example.com immediately if there are any changes whatsoever to your immigration status at any time before or after registration and during the course of your studies.

-7.17 Please note that the Institution is under a legal duty to report to the UKVI any student who (amongst other matters) does not register on their nominated programme, a student who is absent from their programme without permission, a student who chooses to discontinue their studies or changes their programme, a student whose registration is terminated by the Institution and/or a student who is in breach of their visa conditions.
+7.17 Please note that the Institution is under a legal duty to report to UKVI any student who (amongst other matters) does not register on their nominated programme, a student who is not engaging with or absent from their programme without permission, a student who chooses to discontinue their studies or changes their programme, a student whose registration is terminated by the Institution and/or a student who is in breach of their visa conditions.

 7.18 For further information in relation to immigration issues which could affect you please visit Tier 4 (General) Student Visa Information website.
 For immigration related questions, please contact firstname.lastname@example.org.

 7.19 UKVI's rules do change from time to time.
 Please note that the Institution is bound to comply with UKVI's applicable legislation and cannot therefore be liable for changes which affect your eligibility to study.
 The Institution will notify affected applicants as soon as reasonably possible once becoming aware of such changes.

 - deliver your Programme with reasonable care and skill;

 - clearly explain the academic requirements of your programme to you.